Quinton Ganther

-Quinton Roy Ganther (born July 15, 1984) is an American football coach and former running back who is an offensive assistant for the Jacksonville Jaguars of the National Football League (NFL).
-He previously served as the running backs coach at Weber State University from 2014 to 2020.

-Ganther played college football at The University of Utah Utes and Citrus College and was drafted by the Tennessee Titans in the seventh round of the 2006 NFL Draft.
+Quinton Roy Ganther (born July 15, 1984) is an American football coach and former running back.
+Ganther played college football at The University of Utah Utes and Citrus College and was selected by the Tennessee Titans in the seventh round of the 2006 NFL draft.
 He played for five seasons in the NFL with the Titans, Washington Redskins, Seattle Seahawks, and Buffalo Bills.

-Early years
+Early life

 Ganther played high school football at Fairfield High School.

 Playing career

 College

 At The University of Utah, Ganther ran 1,120 yards in his senior year with a 5.5-yard-per-carry average.
 He added 314 yards in the air and had eight total touchdowns.

 National Football League

 Tennessee Titans

 Ganther was selected in the seventh round of the 2006 NFL Draft by the Tennessee Titans at pick number 246 overall.
 He appeared in two games of the Titans in the 2006 NFL season, recording a tackle assist, and spent time on the practice squad.